 Why Is Football Called Soccer by Europeans?

-Why Is Football Called Soccer?
+- Was Football Originally Called Soccer?

 Here in the US, American football is football, and soccer is soccer.
 However, in Europe, soccer is usually called football.
 So, why is football called soccer in Europe?
 In today’s blog, we’re going to look at the reason why the terminology differs, and how cultural differences around the world have led to different ways of naming the world’s most popular sport.